Updates

 “Busi is a fantastic asset to the team of people working at Panda Masuie.
 Both the elephants and the elephant handlers are very fond of her and feel confident around her, when she escorts them on their daily missions into the wild,” said Jos Danckwerts, Project Manager for the IFAW-supported Panda Masuie Release Project.

-IFAW Director of Landscape Conservation, Philip Kuvawoga, reaffirmed the organization’s long-term commitment to support ongoing work aimed at protecting wildlife and their habitats, saying: “It is IFAW’s commitment to ensure that the brave men and women tasked with the responsibility of protecting wildlife are well equipped and trained to secure our natural assets.”
+IFAW Director of Landscape Conservation, Philip Kuvawoga, reaffirmed the organisation’s long-term commitment to support ongoing work aimed at protecting wildlife and their habitats, saying: “It is IFAW’s commitment to ensure that the brave men and women tasked with the responsibility of protecting wildlife are well equipped and trained to secure our natural assets.”

 Unfortunately, the browser you use is outdated and does not allow you to display the site correctly.
 Please install any of the modern browsers, for example: